Sanibel Communities for Clean Water > Communities

 Aeration prevents stratification, the separation of the water column into distinct layers, of dissolved oxygen. (continue reading)

 A FTW is essentially a floating mat upon which plants grown hydroponically uptake excess nutrients via there root system. (continue reading)

 Mechanical removal of algae and aquatic pest plants by raking and/or seining the problematic plants and algae is highly recommended (continue reading)

 Options for retrofitting include extended detention, wet ponds, constructed wetlands, bioretention, filtration, infiltration, swales, dredging and littoral plantings. (continue reading)

 Properly planned landscapes and gardens can greatly reduce impacts to water quality (continue reading)

 There are no alerts currently for this community.
 Subscribe to important updates for this community and stay up to date!

-BMPs (Best Management Practices) implemented by residents or businesses at Dinkins Lake:
+BMPs (Best Management Practices) implemented at Dinkins Lake: